yuma-tietiedaxiang/Race-To-The-Raft-Board-Game-Technologies-used-Java-Git-OOP-/README.md

 Because there are no cat icons on this raft card, any cat can move onto the raft from any orthogonal direction (north, south, east, or west).
-A cat may not be moved again after it has arrived at one of the nine outer squares of the raft.
+A cat may not be moved again after it has arrived at one of the eight outer squares of the raft.

 Let's compare raft card A with raft card B: